Russia attacks Ukraine with strike drones (updated)

 Russia continues to attack Ukraine with strike drones.

-Censor.NET reports this with reference to the Air Force of the Armed Forces of Ukraine.
+Censor.NET reports this, citing the Air Force of the Armed Forces of Ukraine.

 Movement of enemy drones

+At 6:35 p.m. — launches of guided aerial bombs by enemy tactical aircraft targeting the eastern Kharkiv region were reported.

+At 6:51 p.m. — a high-speed target was reported heading for Kharkiv.

-At 5:46 p.m. - UAVs were reported in the northern Chernihiv region, heading southwest.
+At 6:55 p.m. — a UAV was detected in the Berdychiv district of the Zhytomyr region, heading southwest.

-At 6:47 p.m. - UAVs were heading toward Kharkiv from the north.

 Updated information